Cloud Ready Solutions

 If your organisation has no regulatory retention requirements beyond 1 year, if you do not need immutable backups for compliance, if your risk tolerance accepts same-vendor backup, and if your M365 environment is the only SaaS application you need to protect, native backup covers the basics at no additional cost.

 Small businesses with under 50 users, minimal compliance obligations, and tight budgets may find native backup adequate for day-to-day accidental deletion recovery.
-The 10-15 minute RPO is actually better than Keepit's 3x daily schedule for rapid point-in-time recovery of recently changed files.
+The 10-15 minute RPO is actually better than Keepit's 12-hourly schedule for rapid point-in-time recovery of recently changed files.

 However, even in these scenarios, we would suggest the business formally documents that they have accepted the risk of same-vendor backup, 1-year retention limits, and no immutability.
 If that risk is accepted knowingly, native backup is a valid choice.
 If it is accepted unknowingly because nobody evaluated the limitations, that is a different problem.